A Fully Device-Independent Ternary Quantum Key Distribution Protocol Based on the Impossible Colouring Game: Introduction

 However, this increased security comes with greater experimental challenges, making FDIQKD more difficult to implement in practice\cite{VV14, VV19}.
 FDIQKD requires sources of quantum states that are completely untrusted, meaning security must be established purely through Bell inequality violations.
 This is extremely challenging because state preparation is often imperfect in real-world implementations\cite{VV14, VV19}.
-Whereas, normal DIQKD allows for some trust in the state preparation process, making it easier to implement with existing quantum technology \cite{LCQ12}.
-Further, high detection efficiency is crucial to prevent loopholes in Bell tests.
-In practice, achieving detection efficiencies above the loophole-free threshold ( around $80-90\%$) is difficult with current photon-based systems.
-In this regard, normal DIQKD is more tolerant of these imperfections compared to FDIQKD\cite{LCQ12}.
-Furthermore, FDIQKD is highly sensitive to losses and noise, making long-distance communication impractical with current hardware\cite{LLPP25, VV14,VV19}.

-Another major constraint is the complexity of implementation, as FDIQKD demands strict isolation of devices and rigorous Bell test certification, making large-scale deployment difficult \cite{VV14, VV19,LZLRGSFESW21}.
-In contrast, normal Device-Independent QKD (DIQKD) is more practical, as it allows for some trust in state preparation while still manipulating Bell violations for security.
-Given these challenges, researchers continue to explore normal DIQKD as a stepping stone toward achieving fully device-independent cryptography.
-As quantum hardware improves continuously in detection efficiency, the challenges like quantum state preparation, and noise tolerance-FDIQKD may become more feasible in near future.
-However, for now, normal DIQKD remains the more viable and experimentally achievable approach for real-world quantum communication.
+In contrast, protocols that relax these assumptions, such as those allowing partial trust in device components or those using dimension-based constraints, offer more practical implementations but at the cost of reduced security.
+These variants serve as intermediate steps but do not achieve the same level of device independence as FDIQKD.